HashimAkbar9927/KCNH4-Evolution-Analysis/README.md

 The bootstrap values (100 and 87) indicate high reliability of the tree topology, supporting the observed clustering pattern.
 These results align with known evolutionary relationships among vertebrates.

+##  Biological Function of KCNH4

+The KCNH4 gene encodes a voltage-gated potassium channel that plays a crucial role in regulating membrane potential and neuronal excitability.
+These channels are essential for proper electrical signaling in cells.

+The high level of conservation observed in the sequence alignment, particularly among mammalian species, suggests that the KCNH4 protein performs an important and conserved biological function.
+Any significant mutations in such conserved regions could potentially affect protein function.

+The evolutionary pattern observed in the phylogenetic tree further supports this, with closely related species showing similar sequences and more distant species exhibiting greater variation.
+This indicates that while the gene has been conserved due to its essential role, it has also undergone gradual evolutionary divergence across species.

+##  Methodology

+1. **Sequence Retrieval**
+Protein sequences of the KCNH4 gene from different species were obtained from public biological databases such as NCBI.

+2. **Sequence Preparation**
+Sequences were formatted in FASTA format and combined into a single dataset for analysis.

+3. **Multiple Sequence Alignment**
+The sequences were aligned using MEGA12 software to identify conserved regions and sequence variations.

+4. **Phylogenetic Analysis**
+A phylogenetic tree was constructed using the Neighbor-Joining method in MEGA12.

+5. **Bootstrap Analysis**
+Bootstrap analysis (1000 replicates) was performed to assess the reliability of the phylogenetic tree.

+##  Conclusion

+This project demonstrates that the KCNH4 gene is highly conserved across different species, particularly among mammals, indicating its essential biological role.
+The multiple sequence alignment revealed conserved regions that are likely critical for protein function.

+The phylogenetic analysis showed clear evolutionary relationships, with closely related species clustering together and more distant species showing greater divergence.
+The high bootstrap values support the reliability of these findings.

+Overall, this study highlights the evolutionary conservation and functional importance of the KCNH4 gene, reinforcing its role in maintaining essential cellular processes.

+## Tools Used
+- MEGA12
+- NCBI Database
+- FASTA format processing